NathanHJ4703/CS61B/proj3/README.md

 ### OurWorld
 #####   1. main: this main method instantiates all the tiles in our world and generates random rooms with three different max dimensions.
 Renders the frame for our world.
 #####   2. addRoom: the addRoom method takes in a room, the world it belongs to and checks if it overlaps with any other rooms.
 If the room does not overlap, then the room will be added to distinctRooms and listOfRooms and the WALL & FLOOR Tiles will be set.
-#####   3. addOpenings: this method takes in a priority queue containing a list of the rooms in our world and creates openings in the rooms by taking a list of "open" wall coordinates and reassigning these tiles to floor tiles.
+#####   3. addOpenings: this method takes in a list of the rooms in our world and creates openings in the rooms by taking a list of "open" wall coordinates and reassigning these tiles to floor tiles.
 #####   4. generateHallways: This method takes in TETile[][] world and turns the path created by AStarSolver into hallways that connect the rooms of our world.
 #####   5. generatePaths: This method takes in a path from one hole in one room to another hole in the other.
+#####   6. sharedCoordinates: Determines if two open coordinates(which are the holes to connect) are part of the same room.
+#####   7. roomsConnected: Determines if two rooms are connected using a disjoint set data structure roomsToConnect.
+#####   8. deleteWallCoordinates: removes the wall position from the room in the wallToRoom hashmap and coveredWallPositions list.
+#####   9. addOpenCoordinates: This method adds open coordinates to the list of all the open coordinates in the world after generating paths that have possibly led to openings of rooms.
+#####   10. connectRooms: Assumes that the world is not connected.
+Connects the open coordinate of one room to another.
+It does so until all the unconnected rooms that were not connected from generateHallways have been connected by using a disjoint set data structure roomsToConnect.
+Then, it adds the change to the disjoint set data structure roomsToConnect.
+#####   11. checkSurroundings: Checks if there are any covered positions(either floor or wall) surrounding the given position(diagonally, horizontally, and vertically) not used up by the world.
+If one of the position is Tileset.nothing, add a wall tile.
+Otherwise, do not do anything.
+This method only applies to the coordinates of solution vertices given by A* solver
+#####   12. checkSurroundingsX: Checks if there are any covered positions(either floor or wall) from left and right.
+If a left or right position has no covered positions, place a wall tile.
+This applies to the coordinates where paths are being generated from one solution vertex to another vertically.
+####    13. checkSurroundingsY: Checks if there are any covered positions(either floor or wall) from top and bottom.
+If a top or bottom position has no covered positions, place a wall tile.
+This applies to the coordinates where paths are being generated from one solution vertex to another horizontally.
+####
 ### Room
-#####   1. a) Room: room constructor takes in a position, height, width & a random value and instantiates private variables
+#####   1. Room: room constructor takes in a position, height, width & a random value and instantiates private variables
-#####   b)Room(for hallways): constructor overloads room constructor.
-Takes in position, height, & width and instantiates the following variables: bottomLeft, width, height, overlap, connected
 #####   2. getWallCoordinates: method creates a list of coordinates in a particular room whose tile is a WALL.
 This method checks for overlapping rooms, keeps track of covered positions, and determines what side of the tile's wall will contain an opening.
 #####   3. getFloorCoordinates: method creates a list of coordinates in a particular room whose tile is FLOOR.
 This method checks for overlapping rooms, and keeps track of covered positions.
 #####   4. overlap: method takes in parameters x, y, Set<Position> positions and returns a boolean value determining whether Positions of a room have been covered or not.
 If the creation of a room causes overlap, the room will not be added to the world.